OUTLAOUAIT/Deep-Hybrid-Learning-for-Brain-Tumor-Classification/README.md

   We will use the [Brain Tumor Dataset](https://figshare.com/articles/dataset/brain_tumor_dataset/1512427) to train a deep learning model in this work.

-  This brain tumor dataset contains 3064 T1-weighted contrast-inhanced images with three kinds of brain tumor (glioma, meningioma, pituitary).
+  This brain tumor dataset contains 3064 T1-weighted contrast-inhanced images with three kinds of brain tumor (glioma, meningioma, pituitary) :

   <img src="https://github.com/OUTLAOUAIT/Deep-Hybrid-Learning-for-Brain-Tumor-Classification/blob/main/types.png"/>

+   These are mainly three kinds of brain tumors: one is meningioma which contains 708 pictures; the second is glioma which contains 1426 pictures; and lastly there is pituitary tumor which contains 930 pictures.

+I divided the dataset into three distinct parts for training (80%), validation (10%), and testing (10%).